Membership Tutorial - Jetsetter Alerts

 Airline Filter Warning

-One thing to be mindful of is that many airlines sell and book flights for each other through what is known as "Codeshare" or Partner Operated flights.
+One thing to keep in mind is that many airlines sell and book flights for each other through what’s known as “codeshare” or partner-operated flights.

-If you select a specific airline in the filter and suddenly the flights disappear or the price is no longer close to the alerted price, this is usually the cause.
-The easy fix is to select the Airline Alliance instead of only the airline, and the flight options will reappear.
+If you select a specific airline in the filter and suddenly the flights disappear—or the price no longer matches the alerted price—this is usually the reason.
+The easy fix is to select the airline alliance instead of just the airline, and the flight options will reappear.

 Example:

-Oneworld Alliance will show flights for American, British, Alaska, Finnair, Iberia and many more.
+• Oneworld Alliance includes American, British Airways, Alaska, Finnair, Iberia, and many more.

 Airline Stopover Programs

-If an alert mentioned that an airline has an airline stopover program, this program allows travelers to turn a layover into a second vacation destination at no additional charge for your flight.
+If an alert mentions that an airline has a stopover program, this means you can turn a layover into a second vacation destination at no additional charge on your flight.

-The idea is that you get to stamp your passport and explore a new country without spending a penny on extra airfare by them simply allowing you to turn your connection destination into a 2nd vacation destination, before then continuing on to your final destination.
+The idea is simple—you get to stamp your passport and explore a new country without paying a penny more for airfare.
+Airlines allow you to turn your connection city into a second vacation stop before continuing on to your final destination.

-You can typically do this on your way there, or your return, and many times in both directions if you what to spend an extended period of time in that destination.
+You can usually do this on your way there, on your return, or even both ways if you’d like to spend more time in that stopover destination.

-This is one of our favorite travel hacks, and something we love to do often.
-Some of the airlines offering stopover programs include:
+This is one of our favorite travel hacks, and something we take advantage of often.
+Some of the airlines that offer stopover programs include:

 However, you don’t need to remember which airlines offer a stopover program every time you receive an alert.
 When an airline mentioned in the alert has a stopover option, it will be clearly indicated on the alert card, or mentioned in the alert as shown below.